Skip to content

 Most healthy adults may be able to infect other people with flu beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick.
 Children may pass the virus for longer than 7 days.2

-Type A viruses specifically have different subtypes based on the 2 different proteins they express on their surface: hemagglutinin (H) and neuraminidase (N).
-For example, influenza A (H3N2) is a type A virus that has H3 and N2 on its surface.5 Over time as the virus replicates, small changes in the genes of influenza can accumulate and result in changes to the viruses, which make them antigenically different from previously circulating flu viruses.5 This gradual change is referred to as antigenic drift.5 As a result of antigenic drift, flu vaccines are updated every season to provide protection against flu viruses most likely to cause illness in the upcoming flu season.6,7 Of note, occasionally more abrupt changes in the influenza virus can occur as well, known as antigenic shift.
+Type A viruses specifically have different subtypes based on the two different proteins they express on their surface: hemagglutinin (H) and neuraminidase (N).
+For example, influenza A (H3N2) is a type A virus that has H3 and N2 on its surface.3,5 Over time as the virus replicates, small changes in the genes of influenza can accumulate and result in changes to the viruses, which make them antigenically different from previously circulating flu viruses.6-7 This gradual change is referred to as antigenic drift.7 As a result of antigenic drift, flu vaccines are updated every season to provide protection against flu viruses most likely to cause illness in the upcoming flu season.6-7 Of note, occasionally more abrupt changes in the influenza virus can occur as well, known as antigenic shift.
 Antigenic shift occurs when an influenza virus acquires a new hemagglutinin protein and/or new hemagglutinin and neuraminidase proteins.7 Antigenic shifts can result in influenza pandemics if the new flu virus is able to easily spread from person to person and if most or all of the population does not have antibodies to the new shifted flu virus.7

 In older adults, influenza sometimes presents differently than it does in other age groups.9